Quantifying the likelihood and impacts of space weather events

-Scientific initiative to establish the baseline probability of space weather events that are capable of producing severe disruptions to the North American power grid.
+Establish the baseline probability of space weather events that are capable of producing severe disruptions to the North American power grid.
 This includes estimating both the probability of a recurrence of the Carrington Event (1859); and the sequencing and timing of less severe space weather events that can result in equally widespread and prolonged power disruption.

 Initiative management: AER